BME (with Honors), University of Florida; MME, Louisiana State University; DMA in Instrumental Conducting, University of Washington (Seattle).

 Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting degree from the University of Washington, where she studied with Peter Erös and Timothy Salzman.
 She holds a Master of Music Education degree from LSU, and a Bachelor of Music Education with Honors degree from the University of Florida, where she is a member of the University of Florida Bands Hall of Fame.

-Recent international engagements include serving as an adjudicator on two jury panels for the World Music Contest in in Kerkrade, Netherlands in July 2017.
-She also appeared on a panel for the International Round Table Conference as part of the World Music Contest.
-In February 2018, she will appear as a conductor with Portugal's Wind Ensemble of Escola Superior de Música de Lisboa, and next June she will complete a short residency in Australia.
+Recent international engagements include serving as an adjudicator on two jury panels and as a speaker for the International Round Table Conference, as part of the World Music Contest in Kerkrade, Netherlands in July 2017.
+In February 2018, she will appear as a conductor with Portugal's Wind Ensemble of Escola Superior de Música de Lisboa, and in April she will serve as an adjudicator for Singapore's National Youth Music Festival.
+In June she will complete a short residency in Australia.